Stephanie Mortimer

-Biography
+Rugby career

 Broomhall made her international debut on 4 October 2003 against a World XV's team at Auckland.
+She was named NZ Woman's player of the year in 2004.

 Broomhall featured for the Black Ferns at the 2005 Canada Cup.
 She scored a brace of tries in their 32–5 victory against Canada.

 In 2006, She busted her knee playing for her Christchurch club.
+She was a member of the Black Ferns squad that won the 2006 Rugby World Cup.

 In 2022, she joined Canterbury's Farah Palmer Cup coaching team.

 Personal life

 Broomhall has four children and a stepson.
 Her brother-in-law is former All Black, Sam Broomhall.